| |

 Communication and Promptness

 Ask all prospective lawyers how you will be able to contact them and how long it will take them to return your communications.
-And don't assume that because the lawyer seems friendly and easy to talk to that it's okay to overlook this step.
-You want a lawyer who will work hard on your behalf and follow through promptly on all assignments.
+And don’t assume that because the lawyer seems friendly and easy to talk to that it’s okay to overlook this step.

 Willingness to Work With You